likhith1520/advertisement-app/README.md

   - User can publish advertisements
   - User can edit advertisements published by them
   - User can delete advertisements published by them
-  - User can comment on advertisements published by any user
+  - User can comment on advertisements published by any other user

 ## Tools and Technologies